therealarfu/Math-Interpreter-VBA/README.md

 # Math-Interpreter-VBA
 ## Description
-This project is a VBA Math Interpreter, made without any external dependencies. \n It supports basic operations, floats, operation with brackets and unary expressions.
-(This is my first interpreter on VBA yay!)
+This project is a VBA Math Interpreter, made without any external dependencies. <br/> It supports basic operations, floats, operation with brackets and unary expressions. <br/> (This is my first interpreter on VBA yay!)

 ## Documentation
 > Arithmetic Operators